nehaask/Spotify-Music-Data-Analysis/README.md

 # 🎧 Spotify Music Data Analysis

-An end-to-end data analysis project on Spotify's massive dataset of 12 million songs using both Relational and Non-Relational Database Models.
+A data analysis project on Spotify's massive dataset of 12 million songs using both Relational and Non-Relational Database Models.
 This project explores data modeling, normalization, preprocessing, and mining of association rules through frequent itemsets.

 ---